HtetSwam/resume/README.md

 # resume
-This is the react based resumed project.
+This is the react based personal portfolio project.
 I use MaterialUI library to promote the desgin part.